-Rocket Launchers have had kind of an up and down history.
-For a while, they were the champion of PvE damage before the cluster bomb nerf, but now they are kind of regulated to PvP/Gambit with the rise of Grenade Launchers.
-In any event, let’s go over the best rocket launchers for PvE, PvP and Gambit in Destiny 2 in 2020.
+Rocket Launchers in Destiny 2 have had kind of an up and down history.
+For a while, they were the champion of PvE damage before the cluster bomb nerf, then spent years in obscurity, and now, they are kind of back again after some recent buffs.
+In any event, let’s go over the best rocket launchers for PvE, PvP and Gambit in Destiny 2 in 2022 as of Beyond Light.

 - Bad Omens (Power, Void) – Possible reward from completing Gambit matches and rank-ups.

-- Deathbringer (Power, Void) – Obtained via exotic quest.
+- Deathbringer (Power, Void, Exotic) – Purchased from exotic kiosk.

-- Sins of the Past (Power, Arc) – Possible drop from completing encounters in the raid, Leviathan.
+- Hezen Vengeance (Power, Solar) – Possible reward from completing encounters in the Vault of Glass.